Beer measurement: Extract

-XXX marks
+Saltire marks

-The letter "X" is used on some beers, and was traditionally a mark of beer strength, with more exes indicating a higher alcoholic content.
-Some sources suggest that the origin of the mark was in the breweries of medieval monasteries, where the X served as a guarantee of quality for beers of increasing strength.
+The Saint Andrew's Cross is used on some beers, and was traditionally a mark of beer strength, with more exes indicating a higher alcoholic content.
+Some sources suggest that the origin of the mark was in the breweries of medieval monasteries, where the cross served as a guarantee of quality for beers of increasing strength.

-Another explanation for the X marks may be rooted in the duty taxes of alcoholic beverages beginning in England in 1643.
-The "X" mark on a cask of beer was originally used to indicate that the contents were stronger than legal small beer limits, and were subject to a tax of ten (Roman numeral X) shillings per barrel tax.
-Later, brewers added additional (superfluous) X marks to signify progressively stronger beers: "the present quack-like denominations of XX (double X) and XXX (treble X), which appear, unnecessarily, on the casks and in the accounts of the strong-ale brewers".
+Another explanation for the saltire marks may be rooted in the duty taxes of alcoholic beverages beginning in England in 1643.
+The mark on a cask of beer was originally used to indicate that the contents were stronger than legal small beer limits, and were subject to a tax of ten (Roman numeral X) shillings per barrel.
+Later, brewers added additional (superfluous numeral) X marks to signify progressively stronger beers: "the present quack-like denominations of XX [twenty, but often pronounced "double (letter) X"] and XXX [thirty, often pronounced "treble (letter) X"], which appear, unnecessarily, on the casks and in the accounts of the strong-ale brewers".

-In mid-19th century England, the use of "X" and other letters had evolved into a standardized grading system for the strength of beer.
+In mid-19th-century England, the use of letter "X" and other ones had evolved into a standardized grading system for the strength of beer.
 Today, it is used as a trademark by a number of brewers in the United Kingdom, the Commonwealth and the United States.